Primary Care Rural and Frontier Clinical Trials Innovation Center: PRaCTICe

 Want to Get Involved with PRaCTICe?

 Practice-based evidence is important to create health care innovations that work in rural primary care settings.
-Our partner clinics have a chance to be involved with new opportunities from NIH and shape future opportunities by co-designing research with our research team.
-We currently have rural partner clinics throughout the Pacific Northwest.
+The PRaCTICe Research Hub currently has rural partner clinics throughout the Pacific Northwest.

 Affiliate Clinics and Priority Clinical Site Partners